SHELTON AREA QUARRIES

 *Analcime-

 NaAlSi2O6 .
-H2O - Small colorless trapezohedrons line some amygdules.
+H2O - Occurs as small colorless trapezohedral crystlas lining some amygdules.
 Transparent crystals turn opaque when removed from the ground due to dehydration.

 *Apophyllite-

-(K,Na)Ca4Si8O20(F,OH) - 8H2O - Translucent crystals to 1".
+(K,Na)Ca4Si8O20(F,OH) - 8H2O - Occurs as translucent crystals to 1".
 Small crystals appear cubic due to absence or pyramidal faces.
 Crystals turn opaque white due to dehydration.

 *Calcite-